chachaabdel/diabox/README.md

 Diabox gives you a multitude of options.
 Rather than explaining each and every one, here's a copy of the source:

 	options : {
       parser : null,                            // pass in a function that takes a target (url, dom element, etc) and passes back a renderable key parent : null,                            // the element that diabox and it's overlay are children of; null will use the body element rel_target : /^(dia|light)box/,           // the pattern to match when analyzing links on the site. error_text : '<p style="text-align:center;padding:10px;">Sorry, there was an error retrieving the content.<br />Please try again later.</p>', iframe : {
         width : 850,                            // the content width of an iframe renderable
         height: 575                             // the content height of an iframe renderable },
       image : {
         maxWidth : 850,                         // the max image width of an image renderable maxHeight : 575                         // the max image height of an image renderable },
       box : {
         id : 'diabox',                          // the id of the modal window content_id : 'diabox_content',          // the id of the content div inside the modal window loading_id : 'diabox_loading',          // the id of the loading div that get's injected while no other content is present fade_duration : 400,                    // the fade in and fade out duration for the modal window resize_duration : 400,                  // the duration when the box is resizing before applying the next content content_fade_duration : 200,            // the duration it takes for the content to appear after being added to the modal window fade_transition : Fx.Transitions.Sine.easeOut,
         resize_transition : Fx.Transitions.Back.easeOut,
         content_fade_transition : Fx.Transitions.Sine.easeOut,
         classes : '',                           // classes to add to the modal window loading_class : 'loading',              // class that's added to the modal window when data is loading. max_width : 900,                        // the maximum width the modal window can be max_height : 700,                       // the maximum height the modal window can be
         min_width: 50,                          // the minimum width the modal window can be min_height : 80,                        // the minimum height the modal window can be
-			draggable : false,                      // is the box draggable draggable_class : 'draggable',          // the class to add when the box is draggable apply_renderable_class : true,          // when content is applied should it add the renderable key to the box (text, ajax, youtube, etc) apply_gallery_class : true              // when a gallery is applied should the gallery name be added to the box },
+        draggable : false,                      // is the box draggable draggable_class : 'draggable',          // the class to add when the box is draggable apply_renderable_class : true,          // when content is applied should it add the renderable key to the box (text, ajax, youtube, etc) apply_gallery_class : true,             // when a gallery is applied should the gallery name be added to the box apply_title_class : true
+      },
       gallery : {
         enabled : true,                         // allow galleries to be created and iterated through box_class : 'diabox_gallery',           // the class that gets added to the modal window when a gallery is present slideshow_class : 'diabox_slideshow',   // the class that gets added to the modal window when a slideshow is running slideshow_duration : 5000,              // the amount of time each content in the gallery stays present autostart : false,                      // start the slideshow whenever a gallery is shown loop : false                            // allow iteration from first to last and last to first
       },
       title : {
         id : 'diabox_title',                    // the id of the title element default_text : null,                    // a default title
         show : true,                            // show titles
         show_gallery_index : true,              // show the current page of the gallery (1 / 3), (3 / 5), etc
-			parent : null                           // the parent element of the title (id or element) },
+        parent : null,                          // the parent element of the title (id or element) box_class : 'with_title'
+      },
       overlay : {
         id : 'diabox_overlay',                  // id of the overlay
         fade_duration : 400,                    // amount of time for the overlay to fade in
-			opacity : 0.7,                          // the end opacity of the overlay transition : Fx.Transitions.Sine.easeOut // the transition to use when the overlay is appearing },
+        opacity : 0.7,                          // the end opacity of the overlay transition : Fx.Transitions.Sine.easeOut, // the transition to use when the overlay is appearing click_to_close : true
+      },
       gdoc : {
         width : 850,                            // the width of a pdf, tiff, or ppt height : 500                            // the height of a pdf, tiff, or ppt },
       youtube : {
         width: 650,                             // the width of youtube videos
         height: 350                             // the height of youtube videos },
       vimeo : {
         width : 650,                            // the width of vimeo videos
         height: 350                             // the height of vimeo videos },
+      swf : {
+        width : 500,                            // the default width of swf content height : 300,                           // the default height of swf content bg_color : '#000000'                    // the default background color of swf content
+      },
       controls : {
         next_id : 'diabox_next',                // id of the next button
         prev_id : 'diabox_prev',                // id of the previous button
         close_id : 'diabox_close',              // id of the close button
         play_id : 'diabox_play',                // id of the play button
-			next_text : 'next',                     // text of the next button (html ok) prev_text : 'prev',                     // text of the prev button (html ok) close_text : 'close',                   // text of the close button (html ok) play_text : 'start / stop',             // text of the play button (html ok) show_close : true,                      // display the close button enable_shortcuts : true,                // allow keyboard shortcuts, by default only ESC is implemented key_command : null,                     // function to call when a key command (not ESC) is fired. return false to stop propogation classes : 'diabox_control',             // class that's added to all control elements (prev, next, close, play) disabled_class : 'diabox_disabled',     // the class that's added to control elements when they should be disabled parent : null                           // the parent of the control elements, by default the modal window }
+        next_text : 'next',                     // text of the next button (html ok) prev_text : 'prev',                     // text of the prev button (html ok) close_text : 'close',                   // text of the close button (html ok) play_text : 'start / stop',             // text of the play button (html ok) show_close : true,                      // display the close button show_play : false,                      // display the play button when a gallery is available enable_shortcuts : true,                // allow keyboard shortcuts, by default only ESC is implemented key_command : null,                     // function to call when a key command (not ESC) is fired. return false to stop propogation classes : 'diabox_control',             // class that's added to all control elements (prev, next, close, play) disabled_class : 'diabox_disabled',     // the class that's added to control elements when they should be disabled parent : null                           // the parent of the control elements, by default the modal window }
     }

 Creating Your Own Renderable
 ---